Dmitry-Skachkov/SLEPc/Example_2/README.md

 > ./wtb

-This example solves eigenvalue problem for 100 x 100 matrix and find first 10 solutions, store eigenvalues and eigenvectors into arrays, and check that the solutions satisfy the equation AX=lX
+This example solves eigenvalue problem for 100 x 100 matrix and find first 10 solutions, store eigenvalues and eigenvectors into fortran arrays, and check that all solutions satisfy the equation AX=lX